blahberi/Yandi-Parazi/README.md

     }
 }
 ```
-It is good practice to decouple the instantitation logic from the creation strategy by requiring a `ServiceFactory` delegate in the constructor, which allows for custom service factory methods.
+It is good practice to decouple the instantitation logic from the lifetime strategy by requiring a `ServiceFactory` delegate in the constructor, which allows for custom service factory methods.

-Now we can register services using our custom creation strategy.
+Now we can register services using our custom lifetime strategy.
 For the examples below, we will assume that `Bar` depends on `IFoo`.
 ```csharp
 IServiceProvider serviceProvider = new ServiceProviderBuilder()
     .RegisterService<IFoo, Foo>(new CustomTransientCreation(